hephaestus-compiler-project/types-bug-study-artifact/README.md

 # Artifact for "Well-Typed Programs Can Go Wrong: A Study of Typing-Related Bugs in JVM Compilers"

-This is the artifact for the paper titled
+This is the artifact for the conditionally accepted OOPSLA'21 paper titled
 "Well-Typed Programs Can Go Wrong:
 A Study of Typing-Related Bugs in JVM Compilers".